bsa7/ransack-errors-example/README.md

 # README

-This example demonstrates validations of ransach search form.
+This example demonstrates validations of ransack search form.

 ## To run example: